Change your filters already!

 Great question.
 It does so in two ways.
 Efficient air flow through your vents minimizes the work your HVAC has to do to keep your home the desired temperature.
 An air starved system must run harder and longer to do so, which drives up your energy usage and ultimately your electrical bill.

 As your air filter catches pollutants, it begins to lose air flow efficiency as it becomes filled with dust, pollen, and any other clean air assailants it has vanquished from your home.
 It’s good that it’s catching these, but if you leave the filter in too long, the buildup of particle matter starts forcing the HVAC unit to work harder to get air.
 Now you have a system that’s struggling, thus producing higher energy costs.
-Swapping out that filter for a new one provides an immediate remedy to that and, as a continued practice, can boost the efficiency of your HVAC system by 15%.
+Learning how to change an air filter that’s dirty for a new one provides an immediate remedy to that and, as a continued practice, can boost the efficiency of your HVAC system by 15%.

 This boosted efficiency can extend the lifespan of your system as well, which will save you money years down the line in addition to the immediate benefits.

 Glad you asked.
 The answer depends on many factors.
-Typically, we would recommend a change every three months, but certain elements can push this number down.
+Typically, we would recommend you do a new home air filter installation every three months, but certain elements can push this number down.
 If you live in a heavily polluted area, that filter will get dirty faster.
 Simply put, a dirty filter does a terrible job of filtering and needs to be changed.
-Add pets to the equation, and you might need to replace your filter out every one or two months.
+Add pets to the equation, and you might need to replace the air filter in your home every one or two months.
 It will depend entirely on your specific situation.
+Choosing air filters with higher MERV ratings is also beneficial for keeping your indoor air quality at a healthy level.
+Not sure which size air filter you need?
+Learn about the different air filter sizes to make sure you choose the best option for your home.

 And that’s how you can save 15% on your heating and cooling costs.
 Just swap out your air filters four times a year!
 If you’re interested in not having to remember this (another shameless plug coming in hot), we’ll ship high-quality, USA-made air filters right to your door when it’s time to change them.